-Since our first frilly lilly boutique opened in 2005, our brand has quickly grown to have boutiques across Canada and the United States.
-Our whimsical and feminine boutiques specialize in waxing, manicures and pedicures, and provide our signature bath and body care products as well as a full range of jewelry and accessories.
+Since our first Frilly Lilly boutique opened in 2005, our brand has quickly grown to have boutiques across Canada and the United States.
+Our feminine boutiques specialize in waxing, manicures and pedicures.
+We also offer our signature bath and body care products as well as a full range of jewelry and accessories.
 We only use the highest quality products, maintain the strictest health standards, and make sure our team is expertly trained.

 A Note From Debra

 “We opened the doors in 2005.
 At the very start, there were just a few of us; Claudia, Lisa, Jeremy, and myself.
 We were just a tiny little boutique.
 We made all our products in very small batches and we put the labels on and tied all the bows ourselves.
 We only had one or two estheticians working on a daily basis.
-It takes a lot of time and effort to start a boutique and launch a product line from scratch and things start very slowly.
+It takes a lot of time and effort to start a boutique and to launch a product line.
+Things start very slow.

-I loved what we were doing so much but when we first opened the doors, I wondered if people would love us too.
+I loved what we were doing so much but when we first opened, I wondered if people would love us too.

 It was the help from my children, Lisa and Jeremy, and my friends, Claudia and Carly, that allowed our first boutique to grow and flourish from the tiny little boutique it once was.
-I’m grateful they are all still a part of the frilly lilly team and still help keep us great.
+I’m grateful they are all still a part of the Frilly Lilly team.

-Within a few years, our first boutique was doing well and we had other spas and stores carrying frilly lilly products.
-After that, I became comfortable with the idea of opening more boutiques.
+Within a few years, our first boutique was doing well and we had other spas and stores carrying Frilly Lilly products.
+After that, I became comfortable with the idea of opening more Frilly Lilly boutiques.
 I loved the idea of being able to encourage and mentor women to open a business of their own.
 I wanted to be able to give women the tools they needed and empower them to be successful.

-There are times when I still find it so unbelievable that we have more than our one boutique.
+There are still times when I find it unbelievable that we have more than one boutique.
 I’m so proud of each boutique and the amazing team we’ve built.
 It’s hard for me to believe that it wasn’t that long ago that there was just a handful of us at one boutique doing the best we could to grow.”

 – Debra Van Dyke –Founder and President